Your freelance strategic plan can be the difference between longevity in this line of work and an early exit.

-Strategy is how I’ve made my living as an independent consultant for the last two decades.
-So I spend a good bit of time thinking about how to build a freelance strategic plan that is lightweight and effective – you know, something you’ll both build and use.
+Strategy is how I’ve made my living as an independent consultant for over 25 years.
+So I’ve spent a good bit of time thinking about how to develop a freelance strategic plan that is lightweight and effective – you know, something you’ll both build and use.

 This post shares an approach to building your plan.
 My hope is that it will help you to feel more confident and in control of your independent business.

 Creating a your freelance strategic plan is not easy – and I’d warn you away from anyone who suggests it’s a 30-minute exercise – but I’ve worked to streamline the process for you.
 As with most things, you’ll get out of it what you put in.

 Why Build a Freelance Strategic Plan?